Meet Kate and Mary.

 When Kate reached out looking for someone to photograph them before surgery, I didn’t hesitate.
 My own Mom has been sick on and off for 3 years with infections and an aggressive cancer so I know how scary it is.
 My Mom is actually in the hospital at this very moment fighting an infection, so needless to say, my heart went out to Kate and I wanted to help.
 I am honored to have been able to capture this special time for them both.

-Mary and Kate have a long road of recovery ahead of them which will require lots of help.
+Mary and Kate have a long road of recovery ahead of them which will require lots of help. anti anxiety.
 Kate has three young children, and will need some assistance while she recovers over the next 3-4 months.
 Please consider donating if you’re willing and able to help.

 You can read more about their story and donate by visiting their YouCare page here.